PrefectHQ/prefect/docs/cloud/tutorial/next-steps.md

 ## Agents

-To learn more about Prefect Agents, [Flow affinity](/cloud/agents/overview.html#flow-affinity-labels) via labels, or find information on platform specific Agents visit the [Agent](/cloud/agents/overview.html) documentation.
+To learn more about Prefect agents, [flow affinity](/cloud/agents/overview.html#flow-affinity-labels) via labels, or find information on platform specific agents visit the [agent](/cloud/agents/overview.html) documentation.

 ## Storage Options

-Store your Flows in the cloud using Azure, GCS, or S3!
+Store your flows in the cloud using Azure, GCS, or S3!
 For more information visit the [Storage Options](/cloud/execution/storage_options.html) documentation.

 ## Execution Environments

-For information related to Execution Environments take a look at the [Execution](/cloud/execution/overview.html) documentation.
+For information related to execution environments take a look at the [execution](/cloud/execution/overview.html) documentation.

 ## Deployment Recipes

-Check out some of the [Deployment Recipes](/cloud/recipes/configuring_storage.html) that are written below for some helpful Flow deployment patterns.
+Check out some of the [deployment recipes](/cloud/recipes/configuring_storage.html) that are written below for some helpful flow deployment patterns.